YarnSpinnerTool/Docs-1.0/docs/unity/components/dialogue-runner.md

 * **Yarn Scripts**: A list of [Yarn Programs]({{<ref "yarn-programs.md">}}).
 The nodes in these files will be loaded when the scene starts.
   * If this field is left blank, the [base language]({{<ref "yarn-programs.md#localisations">}}) is used.
 * **Variable Storage**: The [variable storage object]({{<ref "variable-storage.md" >}}) that this dialogue runner will use to store and retrieve values from.
 * **Dialogue Views**: The views that are used to present the content of the dialogue to the user.
 For example, the [dialogue UI]({{<ref "dialogue-ui.md">}}) will present the text of the dialogue on the screen.
 ADD VOICE OVER VIEW HERE.
-You can create your own view classes by inheriting from the class `DialogueViewBase` API LINK HERE.
+You can create your own view classes by inheriting from the class `DialogueViewBase` !!API LINK HERE!!.
 * **Start Node**: The name of the node that will be run when the `StartDialogue` method is run without a parameter, or if **Start Automatically** is turned on.
   * If this field is blank, it will default to `Start`.
 * **Start Automatically**: If this is turned on, the node specified in `Start Node` will start running.